 Students are admitted into the University Honors Program (see Special Programs section) by special application and may select any academic major on campus.
 Although there are no rigid test score or grade point cutoffs, certain levels of achievement are typical of students who gain admission.
 Most freshman honors students are in the top five percent of their high school graduating class, and nearly all are in the top ten percent.
 The Program enrolls approximately 300 freshmen each year.
-Three-quarters typically have Scholastic Aptitude Test scores of 1200 or greater, and the median high school average is 3.7 on a 4-point scale.
+Last year, the middle 50% of the Honors freshman class had high school grade point averages that fell between a 3.55 and 3.99 (on a 4-point scale) and Scholastic Aptitude Test scores that fell between 1180-1310.
 The Honors Program also welcomes applications from sophomore and junior level transfer students.
 For more information about the Honors Program call (302) 831-1128.